4maths/coursera_project/README.md

 The system is built as a **containerized backend written in C++**, deployed on AWS using modern DevOps practices.
 It integrates **secure object storage, automated deployment pipelines, and monitoring with alerting**.

-The primary goal of this project is to demonstrate **end-to-end Cloud & DevOps skills**, not just application development.

 ---